elan-ev/tobira/docs/docs/setup/auth/index.md

 ## Authorization

 Tobira does authorization simply by comparing the roles of a user with roles associated with a specific action.
-For example, Tobira evaluates the ACL of Opencast events (specifically, the `read` and `write` roles) to determine what a user can do with an event.
+For example, Tobira evaluates the ACL of Opencast events (specifically, the `read` and `write` actions) to determine what a user can do with an event.
 Tobira also has a few special roles which grant users with those roles additional privileges like editing the page structure (`ROLE_TOBIRA_MODERATOR`) or uploading videos (`ROLE_TOBIRA_UPLOAD`).

 This means you have to model all your authorization logic in terms of these roles.